Hunter Wendelstedt: Umpiring career

 Wendelstedt has worked one All-Star Game (2011), two Wild Card Game/Series (2015, 2022), four Division Series (2003, 2010, 2013, 2014), four League Championship Series (2006, 2015, 2017, 2018), and one World Series (2014).
 He also officiated in the 2009 World Baseball Classic.

 As his career began just as his father was retiring, Hunter Wendelstedt wears the same number as his father did, 21.
 The Wendelstedts are the only father-son pair to have umpired a Major League game together, an event that occurred over several series in 1998.
-Wendelstedt was the home plate umpire when Bartolo Colon hit his first career home run in San Diego.

-Interaction with Ron Gardenhire
+Interactions with Ron Gardenhire

 On October 7, 2010, Wendelstedt ejected Minnesota Twins manager Ron Gardenhire from Game 2 of the American League Division Series after Gardenhire argued a pitch which appeared to be strike three to Lance Berkman.
-Wendelstedt ruled it a ball, and on the next pitch Berkman hit a double scoring a run and putting the Yankees up, 3–2 (they would ultimately win, 5–2).
+Wendelstedt ruled it a ball, and on the next pitch Berkman hit an RBI double to put the Yankees up, 3–2 (they would ultimately win, 5–2).
 It was at least the fourth time Wendelstedt has ejected Gardenhire.
 In 2005, Gardenhire was suspended one game and fined after delivering a profanity-laced rant about Wendelstedt, and in 2009, Wendelstedt suggested that Gardenhire should attend his umpiring school to "learn what a balk is," after ejecting Gardenhire for arguing a non-balk call.
 This contentious history fueled questions about the appropriateness of Major League Baseball putting Wendelstedt on a postseason series involving Gardenhire, as there is precedent in baseball for avoiding such confrontations, most notably the American League removing umpire Ron Luciano from games involving the Baltimore Orioles due to a long history of bad blood between the umpire and Orioles manager Earl Weaver.

 On August 22, 2011, Wendelstedt ejected Twins third baseman Danny Valencia for disputing balls and strikes.
-Gardenhire came out to argue and his ejection followed.
-Afterward, Gardenhire said that he and Wendelstedt had actually gotten along well.
-Gardenhire stated that what had happened was his fault, not Wendelstedt's.
+Gardenhire came out to argue the ejection, after which his ejection followed.
+Afterwards, Gardenhire stated he and Wendelstedt actually get along well.
+Gardenhire remarked about what had happened being his fault, not Wendelstedt's.

+Incident with Aaron Boone

+On April 22, 2024, Wendelstedt ejected New York Yankees manager Aaron Boone for allegedly continuing to argue a missed call after receiving a warning.
+Footage from the television broadcast led to speculation that Boone had not continued arguing but that a fan seated behind the Yankees dugout had shouted at Wendelstedt and been confused for Boone.
+Despite this, Wendelstedt said, "I don't care who said it, you're gone."
+Following the game, Wendelstedt doubled down on the ejection, acknowledging that Boone likely said nothing and was quoted as saying, "It's foolish to throw out a player if you don't know who did it.
+The manager's there.
+Aaron took the hit and he probably, you know, is not the one who made the comment but once again, he's the manager of the Yankees and he's responsible for the team."